rivmons/aichlor-ijcai25/INFO.md

 ### train a ppo (mlplstm) policy
+#### i think you'll need to change library-specific code for epyt-control if you use
 * should just work with `python sb3.py`
 * logs to tensorboard
 * collects data to logs/surrogate_training_data.csv that you can just move to data/it_{} directly without any processing